pearsonca/stdio-ghana/sessions/2014/README.md

  | PM | Testing
  | project | translate requirements into some right-sized tests
 Thur | AM | Debugging
- | PM | Coding with Style / Standards
+ | PM | Team Communication via the Code
  | project | agree on some style conventions, practice them implementing resolution to some tests
 Fri | AM | Py Adv.
 IO
  | PM | Not Reinventing the Wheel